h44se/sg-com-serv/README.md

 - `docs/setup/`: System setup and service addition guides.
 - `docs/services/`: Documentation for available services and their configurations.
+- `management/`: Python classes for system and service management.
 - `docker-compose.yml`: Main configuration to bring up all dockerized services.
 - `tools.py`: Tooling and helper scripts for automation.